Brand Architecture

 Tiers 3 and 4

-NOTE: The official Penn State Brand Architecture guidelines are available for download and provide thoroughly detailed information about all three Tier 3 and 4 layout options.
-Please contact the Visual Identity Office within the Office of Strategic Communications with any questions, needs, or requests concerning institutional marks or other designs and word marks by emailing pennstatebrand@psu.edu.
+NOTE: The official Penn State Brand Architecture guidelines are available for download and provide detailed information about all three Tier 3 and 4 layout options.
+Please contact the Visual Identity Office with the Office of Strategic Communications with any questions concerning institutional marks or other designs by emailing pennstatebrand@psu.edu.
+To request a new Tier 3 or 4 mark, please use this form.

 Stacked, Vertical, and Horizontal Alignment